agormp/treedist/README.md

 	* Two or more files containing phylogenetic trees in NEXUS or Newick format
 	* Trees do not need to have identical leaves, but each pair of trees need to share at least 4 leaves (all leaves that are not shared will be automatically pruned before computing tree distances).
 * Output:
-	* Different measures of treesimilarity (Robinson-Fould's symmetric distance, normalised RF, normalised similarity)
+	* Different measures of treesimilarity (Robinson-Foulds symmetric distance, normalised RF, normalised similarity)
 	* Summaries of what bipartitions that differ or are shared between trees

 ## Usage